eimis-ans/matrix-double-bridge/readme.md

 ### Set variables

+- Linux
   - Run `cp .env_template .env`
   - Run `chmod +x setup-variables.sh`
   - Set variables then run `./setup-variables.sh`
     (this script can be run each time a line is filled in .env file)

+- Windows
+  - Run `cp .env_template .env`
+  - fill it with relevant values
+  - manually report this values where each placeholder is present in the code

 ### Setup matrix